 A song of inspiration for everyone going through stuff on Earth.
 Despite our travails, it's not over.
 We will rise again.

 A new creation’ is a song full of hope and love for the earth.
 It carries a profound faith in the possibility of transformation.
 Though the world is going through some tough times at the moment, we have a conviction that ‘out of the old comes the new’.
 Beyond our sorrow for the mess we’ve made of our beautiful planet, there is still time to transform to a new earth, ‘ a new creation’.

 This is a fusion of EDM, Classical, Pop and Alternative music.
-The song talks about the true savers of our Earth which are Humans.
-The novel pandemic revealed to us our true selves.
-Essential and Health workers who where brave and courageous in the front-line of confronting this global scare is a highlight of the heroic evidence of Humans.
-Nations donated repeatedly to the aid of other nations.
-Humans coming out en-mass to support the Black Lives Matter Movement from all works of life, color, decent and culture is yet another substantial proof that in solidarity, Humans and Humans alone are capable of making Earth a better place for all Humans.
+The song talks about the true savers of our Earth: Humans.
+The pandemic revealed our true selves.
+Essential and Health workers who were brave in the front-line of confronting this global scare.
+Nations donated repeatedly to others.
+Humans coming out to support the Black Lives Matter Movement from all works of life, color, decent and culture is yet another substantial proof that in solidarity, Humans and Humans alone are capable of making Earth a better place for all Humans.

-Brave, Strong, Bold is a motivational song.
+“Brave, Strong, Bold” is a motivational song.
 The song is dedicated to every creative all over the world.
 It extends to everyone feeling short on courage and urges the listener to take on life without fear despite the existence of challenges, detractors and doubters.
 It indulges one to stay on their journey and endure the process by keeping their focus on the prize.
-This song has a cinematic feel and heavy hitting drumation with a dark bass synth.
-As the third of our Collaboration, Myself, Akwasi Marley and Collekta decided to create something for creatives like us to inspire our community who is often susceptible to depression, anxiety and timidity as a result of the immense pressure that comes with being a creatibve.
-My verse had a fragile delivery on the vocals to depict uncertainty and bemusement.
-Akwasi Marley comes in with an aggressive delivery to depict anger and confidence.
-Collekta of course playing the important role as co-producer in recording Akwasi Marley and guiding me through the mixdown.
-Personally I was proudest of this collaboration as I considered it one of the best I've been involved in and I can say without any doubt that the feeling is mutual among the other collaborators in this project.MORE LESS
+This song has a cinematic feel and heavy hitting drums with a dark bass synth.

-Child Song is a radical call to humanity for Children and Mothers who have marginally been neglected.
+Child Song is a radical call to humanity for Children and Mothers, who have marginally been neglected.
 It is a reawakening that we all need to focus on a crucial part of society.
-Child Song is a melodramatic fusion of Jazz, Pop, Poetry, Spoken word and Consciousness.
-It has a consistent tempo and synthronic strings that impresses urgency and importance.
-The composition and structure was layered by Mar-shall Muze who sang expressively on the first verse and hook.
-Akwasi Marley a Ghanaian Rapper and poet played a vital role in initiating the commencement of our collaboration.
-He did poetic justice to the second verse mimicking a protestant preacher or prophet.
-Another gifted creative on this collaboration is Collekta who as a producer, recorded Akwasi Marley in Ghana as well as saturate some highlights with animated back-ups.
+It is a melodramatic fusion of Jazz, Pop, Poetry, Spoken word and Consciousness.
+The structure was layered by Marshall-Muze, who sang expressively on the first verse and hook.
+Akwasi Marley a Ghanaian Rapper and poet played a vital role in the collaboration.
+Collekta was the producer and highlighted with animated back-ups.
 Everyone was once a Child.